-If you asked me years ago where I thought I’d be in life at age 29, this is what I would tell you: high-powered job, money in the bank, married, trying to have my first kid before 30 so I could be a young mom, getting ready to buy a home, basically a real adult with alllll of her shit together.
+If you asked me years ago where I thought I’d be in life at age 30, this is what I would tell you: high-powered job, money in the bank, married, one kid, trying to have a second kid so I could be a young mom to all, getting ready to buy a home, basically a real adult with alllll of her shit together.

 It’s not that I have my whole life planned out.
-I’ve changed what I’ve wanted to do as a career in my 20s more times than I change my outfit every morning.
+I changed my career path in my 20s more times than I changed my outfit every morning.
 Just kidding, I changed my career path one time.
 I change my outfit three to six times every morning.
-But I at least had an idea of where I’d be and what I’d want when I turned 29.
+But I at least had an idea of where I’d be and what I’d want when I turned 30.

-I’m not married.
-I don’t make a lot of money.
-I still like to party (side note: not like I did in my early 20s).
-I’m nowhere near thinking about buying a home.
-I couldn’t handle having a kid right now, as I can barely handle taking care of myself.
-But even though I’m happy living life the way 29-year-old me wants to live life, part of me is constantly like, “Girl, what happened to our life plan?
+After years of entry-level salary nonsense, I finally make okay money.
+But I thought I’d be making more.
+And I didn’t think I’d be in so much debt.
+I also still like to go out (side note: not like I did in my early 20s or mid 20s or even late 20s), and I’m nowhere near thinking about buying a home.
+I absolutely could not handle having a kid right now, as I can barely handle taking care of myself.
+But even though I’m happy living life the way 30-year-old me wants to live life, part of me is constantly like, “Girl, what happened to our life plan?
 Why don’t you have money?
 Why don’t you want to have a baby right now?
 Is something wrong with you?”